lambdaclass/curse_of_mirra/docs/src/animations.md

 Lets deep into how we use the animations to match with our backend, the scripts we use and more.
 The main scripts that participate in the animation flow are:

-- `Skillinfo.cs` an ScriptableObject with the skill information, here what we care about are the fields `hasModelAnimation`, `startAnimationDuration`, `executeAnimationDuration` and `animationSpeedMultiplier` fields.
+- `Skillinfo.cs` a ScriptableObject with the skill information, here what we care about are the fields `hasModelAnimation`, `startAnimationDuration`, `executeAnimationDuration` and `animationSpeedMultiplier` fields.
 Lets talk about them later, keep them in mind.

 - `Skill.cs` This is a really importart script, here we control the complete flow of the animations ( Play, Stop, Block movements, etc )

-- `SkillAnimationEvents.cs` is in change of changing the active skill playing and end the animation playing.
+- `SkillAnimationEvents.cs` it is in charge of changing the active skill playing and end the animation playing.
 - `Battle.cs` Depending of the backend action executes the corresponding skill and start the flow of the animation system.
 - `CustomLevelManager.cs` Where the buttons and mapped with the respective skill.